 Campus safety and law enforcement is jointly coordinated by the University Police Department which has a force of sworn police officers with full arrest powers and a Director of Environmental Health and Safety.
 SUNY police officers must meet the highest standards in New York State for law enforcement officers.
 Officers have successfully completed a basic police training program administered by the State University at the New York State Police Academy in Albany, New York, or a local regional police academy, and undergo continuous training to upgrade their skills.
 University Police Officers are charged with full police officer power under NYS Criminal Procedure Law, Section 120 (34)(S) and NYS Education Law, Section 360(4).
 Police officers have received firearms training and are armed and have also been trained in emergency medical procedures and first aid.
 Foot, bike, and vehicle patrols are conducted on campus and in residence hall areas, throughout each day, 365 days a year.
-The Department's objective is to provide a safe environment and protect the lives and regulations and all local, state, and federal laws.
+The Department's objective is to provide a safe environment and protect the lives and property of students, employees, and visitors, pursued within the framework of the State University of New York rules and regulations and all local, state, and federal laws.
 The investigation of crimes committed on campus falls under the jurisdiction of University Police.
 A daily log of incidents that occur on campus is kept and is available for the public to view from 8 a.m. - 4 p.m.
 Monday through Friday or by request.
 The log includes the date, time, general location, and disposition of the complaint, and entries are available for review (unless they are deemed "confidential" by the chief of University Police for safety and security reasons).